 2013-14: Marcantuoni attended training camp with the Penguins and signed a three-year entry-level contract in October 2013 — returning to Kitchener for his fourth OHL season.
 He made his pro hockey debut in April in a game with Penguins AHL affiliate Wilkes-Barre/Scranton.
 He had no points with 2 penalty minutes in his only AHL game.
 Marcantuoni played 54 games for Kitchener in his final junior season — missing over a month after re-aggravating his shoulder injury in November — and scored 15 goals with 17 assists; finishing -30 with 29 penalty minutes.
 Six of his 15 goals came on the Rangers’ power play.
 Kitchener finished last in the Midwest Division; missing the OHL playoffs.

-Marcantuoni has blistering speed and a feisty personality, He plays with energy every time he touches the ice and is a strong skater and combines that skating ability with a physical recklessness.
-He has some talents that could translate into offensive ability — particularly his ability to carry and protect the puck — but will almost certainly make his living creating havoc.
-Marcantuoni's style has taken its toll at times as he has missed significant time due to injury during his career.
+Marcantuoni has blistering speed and a feisty personality.
+The foundation of his game is centered on his speed, and everything he does is to try and use that speed to his advantage.
+He has some talents that could translate into offensive—particularly his ability to carry and protect the puck—but is probably better suited for a two-way role.
+Marcantuoni's reckless style has taken its toll at times as he has missed significant time due to injury during his career.